fabric-devkit/fabric-devkit.github.io/README.md

 # Overview

-> IMPORTANT NOICE
+> IMPORTANT NOTICE
 >
-> All projects under `Fabric Devkit` all now deprecated.
+> All projects under `Fabric Devkit` are now deprecated.
 >
+> Some of the projects are being migrated to [https://github.com/openconsentia](https://github.com/openconsentia)

 The `Fabric Devkit` started out as a project to create a toolkit to help developers developing solution based on Hyperledger Fabric version 1.0.
 There was a lack of toolkit that made it easy for developers to create solution for that version.